HoneyPony/poniescript/profiling-insights.md

 but this gives a completely different reason why -- it's not just contended allocation that's a problem, but really contended sweeping (although I definitely had thought of that before).

+## To copy or to move?

+It's not really clear what the best way to handoff the vector of allocations is.

+Copying it seems to be faster, but moving it seems to be faster in the case that we very, very occasionally safepoint.
+I suppose that makes some sense -- rarer safepoints result in more to copy -- but the crossover seems somewhat surprising.